-The Charter School is committed to the success of its English learners and long-term English learners.
-Support will be offered both within academic classes and in supplemental settings for students who need additional support for English language learning.
-The Charter School will meet all applicable legal requirements for English learners as they pertain to annual notification to parents, student identification, placement, program options, English learners and core content instruction, teacher qualifications and training, reclassification to fluent English proficient status, monitoring and evaluating program effectiveness, and standardized testing requirements.
-The Charter School will implement policies to assure proper placement, evaluation, and communication regarding English learners and the rights of students and parents.
+The Charter School is committed to the success of its English Learners and support will be offered both within academic classes and in supplemental settings for students who need additional support for English language learning.
+The Charter School will meet all applicable legal requirements for English Learners as they pertain to annual notification to parents, student identification, placement, program options, English Learners and core content instruction, teacher qualifications and training, reclassification to fluent English proficient status, monitoring and evaluating program effectiveness, and standardized testing requirements.
+The Charter School will implement policies to assure proper placement, evaluation, and communication regarding English Learners and the rights of students and parents.

-Students identified as English language learners on the Home Language Survey are required to take the English Language Proficiency Assessments for California (ELPAC) each year.
+Students identified as English Language Learners on the Home Language Survey are required to take the English Language Proficiency Assessments for California (ELPAC) each year.
 Students designated as English Learners will be monitored for progress in English language development and, when appropriate, recommended for ELL Reclassification.